-in Rajasthan.
-The religious festivals have their origins in mythology, to mark off seasons or they are simply centered on some local deity or a hero.
 There are several cattle fairs that take place in Rajasthan.
 Several other festivals and fairs have been introduced by the Tourism Department to showcase the heritage of a region.
 The best part of these festivals is that they display the Rajasthan's roots to the world.
-Inspite of all kinds of modernization this Indian state has been successful in sticking to its roots.
+In spite of all kinds of modernization this Indian state has been successful in sticking to its roots.

-: This is celebrated to mark the reunion of Lord Shiva and Goddess Gauri (Parvati).
+Gangaur Festival: This is celebrated to mark the reunion of Lord Shiva and Goddess Gauri (Parvati).
 It is celebrated by both married and unmarried girls.
-In totality it is a 18-day festival and it ultimately finishes off with a grand procession in which Lord Shiva himself arrives to take his bride home.
+In totality it is an 18-day festival and it ultimately finishes off with a grand procession in which Lord Shiva himself arrives to take his bride home.

 Mahavir ji Fair: Held in the month of either March or April it is one of the biggest fairs of the Jain community in Rajasthan.
 Before people participate in the fair they offer their prayers at Mahavir ji Temple.
 According to legends the holy statue of Mahavirji was discovered by a cowherd on this day.
 Every year a celebration takes place to mark this day.